gdi3d/beautiful-jekyll/_posts/2020-03-22-quit-virtualenv-and-use-docker.md

     - Not using **-it**.
 We're using **-d**, that means that we run the container in the background.
     - Not using the image **python:3.6**, we're now using our new custom image **mydockerimage**
     - Not using an explicit command anymore.
 This is because we've already set that in our Dockerfile in the line `ENTRYPOINT ["python", "/code/main.py"]`
-3. One thing you might notice is that we don't longer see what's happening inside the container.
+3. One thing you might notice is that we no longer see what's happening inside the container.
 To be able to see what's going on inside the docker you can always use

     ```
     docker logs -f myPythonContainer